We have all heard the phrase “time in the market trumps timing the market.”

 The market can recover in a pretty short period of time, but some companies don't.

 J.P.
-Morgan Securities published a report in 2014 by Michael Cembalest that shared a few sobering statistics about being too concentrated in individual stocks.
+Morgan Securities published a report in 2014 titled the EOTM: Special Edition by Michael Cembalest that shared a few sobering statistics about being too concentrated in individual stocks.

 When you look at all the companies in the Russell 3000 index since 1980, about 40% of the stocks suffered a permanent 70% or more decline from their peak value.
 What goes up, must come down… and what goes down, may stay down forever.